 A modern relative of probabilistic value estimation in the UCB method is randomized value functions.
 Instead of a single estimate of the state-action value function (Q-function), a distribution over Q-functions is updated as training progresses.
-This approach allows for optimistic value estimation akin to the UCB method.
-Recent works, however, suggest Thompson Sampling as an alternative [14, 15, 16].
+In principle, this would allow for an optimistic approach similar to the UCB method.
+Recent works suggest Thompson Sampling as an alternative approach [14, 15, 16].
 In each episode, a sample Q-function is drawn from the learned distribution, and actions are selected greedily with respect to the sample.
-While offering desirable theoretical properties for long-term exploration [17], its use is restricted to the Q-learning setting, which only allows for discrete action spaces.
+While offering desirable theoretical properties for long-term exploration [17], its use is restricted to the Q-learning setting which only allows for discrete action spaces.